bodulic/CATS-rf/README.md

 These options should only be supplied in paired-end mode.

-`-T`: Number of splits performed on read pair mapping table, default: 3

-The read pair mapping table is split before paired-end analysis to reduce RAM usage.
-Increase `T` when working with limited memory to further reduce RAM demands.

 `-d`: Maximum distance from transcript ends for reads to be considered evidence of transcript end incompleteness or fragmentation (in bp), default: 40 bp

 Reads mapping to transcript ends are considered evidence for transcript end incompleteness or fragmentation.
 Parameter `d` controls the relative size of transcript end regions when identifying such reads.